PreMob/Stock-Market-Analysis-Project/README.md

 A simple web-based stock market analysis project to apply basic web development and Python skills.
 It fetches and visualizes stock price data interactively.

 ### **📌 Overview**
-This project allows users to enter a stock symbol and view an interactive graph displaying the stock's price movements over the last three months.
+This project allows users to enter a stock symbol or name and view an interactive graph displaying the stock's price movements over the last three months.
 It also provides a brief description of stock trends.

 ### **🛠️ Features**
 - **Homepage (index.html):** A simple UI where users can enter a stock symbol.